 Peter Horn Project Director

-Alyson Kauffman is a senior associate with Pew’s international fisheries team, focusing on ending illegal, unreported, and unregulated fishing.
+Alyson Kauffman supports Pew’s international fisheries project, focusing on ending illegal, unreported, and unregulated fishing.
 Since joining the campaign, she has worked on reforming transshipment and improving fisheries enforcement.
-She currently works on international transshipment policy and previously led Pew’s work with Global Fishing Watch.
-Kauffman’s background is in biophysical oceanography.
-Before joining Pew, she worked as a fisheries oceanographer for eight years with Radiant Solutions.
+She currently works on the impacts of illegal, unreported, and unregulated fishing on coastal communities and developing states, and previously led Pew’s work with Global Fishing Watch.
+Before joining Pew, Kauffman developed expertise in biophysical oceanography and worked as a fisheries oceanographer for eight years with Radiant Solutions.
 Kauffman holds a bachelor’s degree in environmental science with a focus in oceanography from the University of North Carolina, Wilmington.

 Niya L. McKie Administrative Assistant

 Niya L. McKie provides administrative support to Pew’s work with regional fisheries management organizations, which seeks to ensure the long-term sustainability of global fish stocks and the resilience of the marine environment.
-She previously supported the International Tuna Conservation campaign at Pew.
+She previously supported the global tuna conservation project at Pew.
 McKie has more than 20 years of administrative experience in higher education and nonprofit organizations.
-She worked in various positions at Howard University, including budget assistant, office manager, and laboratory manager.
-She held an executive assistant role at the Black Women’s Health Imperative before joining Pew.
+Before joining Pew, she worked in various positions at Howard University, including budget assistant, office manager, and laboratory manager.
+She also held an executive assistant role at the Black Women’s Health Imperative.

 Daniel Schaeffer Senior Manager